cusaldmsr/AndroidAssignment01/README.md

 - Ensured proper handling of **screen rotations** and other configuration changes for better user experience.

 ### 6. **Creativity and Innovation**
-- Added custom UI elements to enhance user interaction.
+- Added custom UI elements to enhance user interaction.(GIF)
 - Implemented additional features that showcase innovative design and functionality.

 ## UI